kris10ansn/company-developer-test/README.md

 # Developer test

 A developer test I did when in communication with a company.
+This was my first encounter with WordPress (I was familiar with PHP) so this might be apparent in the code.

 This repo was originally created only for me to be able to work on the project on multiple machines, but I thought I'd make it public (excuse my messy commit history).

-Comments are in norwegian as this was for a norwegian company
+Comments are in norwegian as this was for a norwegian company.

 While working on this I also ended up creating [this pull request](https://github.com/pimssas/pims-api-client-php/pull/49) to fix a bug in the [Pims PHP API client repo](https://github.com/pimssas/pims-api-client-php/) ([link to issue](https://github.com/pimssas/pims-api-client-php/issues/48)).